Chakroun-Anas/turbo-console-log/README.md

 ## 🌟 Why Turbo Console Log?

-Turbo Console Log is a **developer’s best friend** when it comes to debugging.
+Turbo Console Log is a **developer's best friend** when it comes to debugging.

 Trusted by **nearly 2 million developers**, it simplifies inserting meaningful log messages and makes debugging **faster and more efficient**.

+**Now powered by a revolutionary Full AST Engine** for bulletproof accuracy and enterprise-grade code analysis!

 ---